jeffomidvaran/qwkipedia/README.md

 ## How This Project Can Generate Profit
-1.User Data that can be used to target ads
+1. User Data that can be used to target ads
   * searched pages
   * comments and iteractions with other users
   * infomation added to a qwki page
 2. Sponsored Pages